-We have free ielts sample task 2 topics on various subjects that will help you practice and improve your IELTS vocabulary before the exam:
+We have free IELTS sample task 2 topics on various subjects that will help you practice and improve your IELTS vocabulary before the exam:

-- Structure your writing task 2 essay well.
+Structure your writing task 2 essay well.
 Remember you should write at least 250words.
 Ensure that each idea and opinion is expressed in its own paragraph.
 There are no right or wrong answers in the IELTS exam so don’t be afraid to present your views.
 You can argue from any viewpoint.

-- It is also a good idea to examine the opposing point of view.
-Remember that this is test of your vocabulary and your ability to write fluently in English.
+It is also a good idea to examine the opposing point of view.
+Remember that this is a test of your vocabulary and your ability to write fluently in English.
 It is not a test of your opinion or your world knowledge.

-- A good IELTS essay has a clear introduction which should give the examiner an idea of what the rest of the essay is about.
+A good IELTS essay has a clear introduction which should give the examiner an idea of what the rest of the essay is about.
 Make sure to paraphrase the question in the introduction.
 It is a good way to show off your vocabulary.

-- The essay must also have a clear conclusion which should summarise the text and connect back to the question.
+The essay must also have a clear conclusion which should summarise the text and connect back to the question.

-IELTS Writing Task 2 Tips
+Tips for IELTS Writing Task 2

-- Be sure to Understand the question: A lot of students rush into writing the essay before they completely understand the question.
+Be sure to Understand the question: A lot of students rush into writing the essay before they completely understand the question.
 It is important to identify the main keywords and understand what is expected from you in the essay

-- Plan your ideas for the essay before you start: It is important to map out your ideas before you start writing your essay.
+Plan your ideas for the essay before you start: It is important to map out your ideas before you start writing your essay.
 It will save you time and your essay will be more structured.

-- Get to know the questions asked in Task 2: When you're preparing for the exam, it is important to practice using common topics used in the task 2 test.
+Get to know the questions asked in Task 2: When you're preparing for the exam, it is important to practice using common topics used in the task 2 test.
 This will help you think of different ideas and help you expand your vocabulary.
-It is also important to listen to podcasts, read newspapers and watching TV in English to expand your knowledge and vocabulary.
+It is also important to listen to podcasts, read newspapers and watch TV in English to expand your knowledge and vocabulary.

-- Manage your time: Time is very important, remember that you should only spend about 40 minutes on Task 2.
+Manage your time: Time is very important, remember that you should only spend about 40 minutes on Task 2.
 Practice your time management skills before the exam.

-- Improve your vocabulary: Your vocabulary accounts for 25% of your final score so it is very important to improve your vocabulary before your exam.
+Improve your vocabulary: Your vocabulary accounts for 25% of your final score so it is very important to improve your vocabulary before your exam.
 Examiners want to see that you can use a variety of vocabulary in your essay.
 Focus on learning some new vocabulary and phrases to improve your score.

-- Use paragraphs in your essay: A general rule to work on is to have one paragraph for one idea.
+Use paragraphs in your essay: A general rule to work on is to have one paragraph for one idea.
 Explain each idea in detail with relevant examples in one paragraph.
 Then, start another paragraph with a new idea.